Skip to main content Skip to navigation

 Research Interests

-Moral Psychology, Ethical Theory, Philosophy of Expertise, Applied Ethics, Virtue Ethics, Philosophy of Action, Philosophy of Law, Political Philosophy, Virtue Epistemology
+Moral Psychology, Ethical Theory, Philosophy of Expertise, Applied Ethics, Epistemology, Philosophy of Action, Philosophy of Law, Political Philosophy

 Publications (selected recent work)